SaeidDaliriSusefi/Surface-Water-Mapping-Landsat8/README.md

 K-Means Clustering: After calculating the mean NDWI, K-Means clustering is applied to distinguish between water and non-water areas.

-Lake Area Calculation: The code estimates the area of water bodies in square kilometers based on the clustering results.
+Water Body Area Calculation: The code estimates the area of water bodies in square kilometers based on the clustering results.

 Visualization: It generates a plot of the mean NDWI and the identified water bodies, along with the calculated water body area.